 Both sorghum (Sorghum bicolor) and sugarcane (Saccharum sp.) have been identified as potentially dedicated bioenergy crops.
-Consequently, there have been increased efforts to develop sorghum and sugarcane germplasm with improved biomass quantity and quality.
-An ideal bioenergy crop has numerous characteristics which include but are not limited to high yield and quality input requirements that are as low as possible and stress tolerance (Perlack et al., 2005).
+Consequently, increasing emphasis in both sorghum and sugarcane breeding and genetic research is being placed on enhancing both the quantity and quality of biomass and ensuring the sustainability of the crop through breeding for biotic and abiotic stress tolerance.
+An ideal bioenergy crop has numerous characteristics including high biomass, low input requirements, sustainability, and stress tolerance (Perlack et al., 2005).
 Biomass feedstocks have been explored in the past as a source of renewable energy, and today there are increasing numbers of studies assessing their strengths and weaknesses (Lipinsky, 1978; Clark et al., 1981; Goldemberg, 2007; Burner et al., 2009).
+Many of these strengths may be enhanced and the weaknesses could be overcome, if afforded the opportunity, by genes introgressed from other crops.

 Crop improvement through breeding relies on genetic variation within the species.
-When this variation does not exist or is limited, breeders turn toward wide hybridization or transgenic approaches to exploit genes from other sources.
+When this variation does not exist, or is limited, breeders turn toward wide hybridization or transgenic approaches to exploit genes from other sources.
 Transgenic approaches are effective for traits influenced by only a few genes and typically target a very specific trait.
 In addition, regulatory approval is cost prohibitive and public perception is sometimes a problem.
 For traits that are quantitatively inherited, introgression provides the most logical and effective approach to gene transfer, assuming that interspecific or intergeneric hybridization can be achieved.
 The probability of successfully hybridizing different crop species increases when the species are more closely related.

-Sorghum is considered one of the closest relatives of the Saccharum complex, having diverged from a common ancestor as little as five million years ago (Al-Janabi et al., 1994).
+Sorghum is considered one of the closest relatives of the Saccharum complex, having diverged from a common ancestor as little as five million years ago (Al-Janabi et al.,

+1994).
 Guimaraes et al. (1997) illustrated this relationship by showing colinearity of 190 RFLP probes on genetic maps of Sorghum and S. officinarum.
-This close relationship has been recognized for some time as Saccharum x Sorghum crosses have been reported with limited success (Venkatraman and Thomas, 1932; Bourne, 1935; Moriya, 1940; De Wet et al., 1976; Nair, 1999).
-Bourne (1935) attempted Sorghum x Saccharum crosses, (with sorghum as the female parent) but was not successful.
-More recently, Nair (1999) reported on the production of progeny from a Sorghum x Saccharum hybridization, but the frequency of viable progeny was low.
+This close relationship has been recognized for some time as Saccharum x Sorghum crosses have been reported with limited success (Venkatraman and Thomas, 1932; Bourne, 1935; Moriya, 1940; De Wet et al., 1976).
+Bourne (1935) also attempted the cross with sorghum as the female parent but was not successful.
+Only recently, Nair (1999) reported on the production of progeny from a Sorghum x Saccharum hybridization, but the frequency of viable progeny was low.
 From 3,670 well-pollinated florets only five seedlings were recovered.
 While there is obvious interest in creating and utilizing these hybrids between the two species, progress could be hastened by increased seed set and the ability to make selections among the resulting progeny.

 The primary barrier to interspecific and intergeneric hybridization in sorghum is prezygotic; pollen tubes of alien species cease growth in pistils of sorghum before reaching the egg (Hodnett et al., 2005).
-Laurie and Bennett (1989) identified a sorghum trait, iap (inhibition of alien pollen), that permitted maize pollen tube growth to continue through the ovary to the micropyle when the sorghum female was homozygous for iap, but the recovery of sorghum-maize hybrids was not reported.
+Laurie and Bennett (1989) identified a sorghum gene, Iap (Inhibition of Alien Pollen), that permitted maize pollen tube growth to continue through the ovary to the micropyle when the sorghum female was homozygous for iap, but the recovery of sorghum-maize hybrids was not reported.
 Price et al. (2006) discovered that the same iap mutant removes the reproductive isolation between sorghum and several closely related wild taxa (S. angustum, S. macrospermum and S. nitidum) allowing the relatively easy production of new interspecific hybrids.
 Following this work, Kuhlman et al. (2008) documented the backcrossing of the previously described S. macrospermum hybrid to cultivated sorghum through the derivation of stable inbred lines with confirmed introgression from S. macrospermum.
 This introgression proves that large segments of chromosomes can be moved across Poaceae species, which can facilitate the intergeneric transfer of important and quantitatively inherited traits.